|EYE CENTER of MISSOURI

 machines available in the market for this

 OCT.
-The eye center has both machines
+The eye center uses this test frequently

 to follow the progression of the disease.

 These tests are repeated periodically to see if

 This is assessment of drainage area.

 are considered in making a diagnosis and its

 with test results as well as family history and

 other risk factors such as race and diabetes.